 That goes for your rear-seat passengers too, who get plenty of knee room and a decent amount of headroom – but things start to feel a little crushed if you stick three people back there.

 The Audi A5 Sportback is an A4 saloon in lycra – it’s essentially the same car underneath, but the slinky body makes it look sportier

 In town, the Audi A5 Sportback’s light controls make it easy to drive and its suspension is comfortable so long as you don’t go for the optional sportier setup.
 It’s even quiet on the motorway, which makes long journeys relaxing.

 If you mostly drive on the motorway, it’s worth choosing the 190hp 2.0-litre diesel engine that’s quick but also very frugal on fuel.
 If you do shorter journeys and fancy something a bit more sporty, choose the quicker 252hp 2.0-litre petrol.

 The standard six-speed manual gearbox is slick, but the optional seven-speed automatic takes the stress out of town drive.
 If you often drive on wet, slippery roads it’s worth considering the optional quattro four-wheel-drive system.

 If it’s going to be carrying you and your family it’s good to know the Audi A5 Sportback was awarded five stars when it was crash tested by Euro NCAP.

 In fact, if you want a car that looks stylish, feels premium, is decent to drive and has space for the family – few cars fit the brief as well as the Audi A5 Sportback.

 You can read more detailed and in-depth analysis of the Audi A5 Sportback in the interior, practicality, driving and specifications sections of our review over the following pages.
-And, if you want to see what sort of offers you can get on an Audi A5 Sportback, visit our deals page.
+And, if you want to see what sort of offers you can get, visit our Audi A5 Sportback deals page.